tx-lin/vmSafeguard/other/READMEDocker.md

 Logs Path : /vmfs/volumes/datastore-backup/logsbackup.txt
 - vmSafeguard logs are stored on the datastore.

-Return to the root README.md, if you want to continue to discover vmSafeguard app ! (section vmSafeguard's Dashboard)
+Return to the root README, if you want to continue to discover vmSafeguard app ! ( <a href="https://github.com/archidote/vmSafeguard/#anchor-vmsafeguards-dashboard"> section vmSafeguard's Dashboard </a>